 Even with greater commissioning effort, occasional communications problems develop over time.
-These problems can best be resolved by analyzing application and communications performance data stored within the digital devices.
-In the interest of reducing communications misoperations, this technical paper shares practical lessons learned through experience with troubleshooting, diagnosing, and correcting in-service Ethernet networks.
-These examples are important for all users and designers of Ethernet communications to review because they represent mistakes that are easy to make, hard to diagnose, and difficult to correct after the fact.
+These problems can best be resolved through analysis of application and communications performance data stored within the digital devices.
+In the interest of reducing communications misoperations, this paper shares practical lessons learned through experience with troubleshooting, diagnosing, and correcting in-service Ethernet networks.
+These examples are important for all users and designers of Ethernet communications to review because they represent mistakes that are easy to make, hard to diagnose, and difficult to correct after the physical devices are programmed.